-Fiber to the home (FTTH) is a system which installs optical fiber from a central point directly to individual buildings such as residences, apartments and businesses to provide unprecedented high-speed Internet access.
-The deployment of FTTH access network has come a long way before subscribers adopt optical fibers instead of copper lines to achieve broadband Internet access.
-Generally speaking, there are two basic paths to deploy a high-speed FTTH network: passive optical network (PON) and active optical network (AON), which will be elaborated in this post.
+Fiber to the home (FTTH) is a system which installs optical fiber from a central point directly to individual buildings such as residences and apartments.
+The deployment of FTTH has come a long way before subscribers adopt optical fibers instead of copper lines to achieve broadband Internet access.
+There are two basic paths to deploy high-speed FTTH network: active optical network (AON) and passive optical network (PON).
+Then AON vs PON networks: what’s their difference?

 PON is a point to multi-point network structure in which unpowered fiber optic splitters are used to separate and collect optical signals.
-The PON system enables a single optical fiber to serve multiple subscribers without the need to deploy individual fibers between the hub and the end users.
-A passive optical network does not include electrically powered switching equipment and shares fiber optic strands for portions of the network.
+The PON network enables a single optical fiber to serve multiple subscribers without the need to deploy individual fibers between the hub and the end users.
+A PON network does not include electrically powered switching equipment and shares fiber optic strands for portions of the network.
 Powered equipment is required only at the source and receiving ends of the signal.

-In a typical PON system, PLC splitters are the core.
+In a typical PON network, PLC splitters are the core.
 A fiber splitter combines multiple optical signals into a single output, or the fiber splitter takes a single optical input and distributes it to multiple separate outputs.
-These splitters for PON are bi-directional, that is to say, the fiber signals can be sent downstream from the central office, broadcast to all users, and signals from the users can be sent upstream and combined into one fiber to communicate with the central office.
+These splitters for PON are bi-directional.
+To be clear, the fiber signals can be sent downstream from the central office, broadcast to all users.
+And signals from the users can be sent upstream and combined into one fiber to communicate with the central office.

 When choosing between a PON or an AON, it is essential to consider what services are going to be delivered over the network, the overall network topology and who the primary customer will be.
 The followings are the principal criteria to be considered when deciding between PON and AON.